 More often than not, if you were to walk up to a beauty editor and ask them to ID every single beauty product they're wearing—from bronze to strands—you'd receive an eclectic earful.
 My personal product roster is proof, and I also happen to be friends with and regularly attend events alongside plenty of other product-wise beauty editors.
-Not to mention I live with my fellow WWW beauty editor Amanda Montell and know her beauty routine like the back of my hand.

-Since the current times don't warrant an in-person run in like before, we thought we might as well dish up all of our best beauty dirt here and now by highlighting 27 of the best under-the-radar hair, skin, and makeup brands beauty editors love like a fifth limb but are still relatively unknown to the general public.
+Since the current times don't warrant an in-person shopping excursion like before, we thought we might as well dish up all of our best beauty dirt here and now by highlighting 27 of the best under-the-radar hair, skin, and makeup brands beauty editors love like a fifth limb but are still relatively unknown to the general public.
 Keep scrolling!
 (And maybe ready your credit card and make some room on your vanity.)

-Australian beauty brands are having an exciting moment in the beauty world, but the majority of standout products have been more in the realm of skincare.
+Australian brands are having an exciting moment in the beauty world, but the majority of standout products have been more in the realm of skincare.
 ModelCo is a game changer, and this fiber-enriched mascara duo just might change your life.
 It has changed mine, and people always think I have extensions when I wear it.
-We're equally obsessed with every single other beauty product we've tried from the brand.
+We're equally obsessed with every other beauty product we've tried from the brand.

-Out of the 100-plus highlighters I've tried in my life, this cheeky powder option from The Balm is unequivocally the best.
+Out of the 100-plus highlighters I've tried in my life, this cheeky powder option from TheBalm is, unequivocally, the best.
 I've been using it since college, and I'll probably continue to use it until my dying day.
-I dust it pretty much everywhere (it's super natural-looking) but concentrate my application on my eyelids, cheekbones, and Cupid's bow.
+I dust it pretty much everywhere (it's natural looking) but concentrate my application on my eyelids, cheekbones, and Cupid's bow.
 Oh, and if you're looking for a great bronzing and/or contour powder, Bahama Mama ($20) is a game changer.

 Koh Gen Do